Thomas Cholmondeley (farmer): Shootings

 Cholmondeley was held in detention at the Kamiti Maximum Security Prison after the incident and during the ongoing court proceedings in a cell in the prison outside Nairobi, "like living inside a greasy saucepan infested with rats and cockroaches."
 Cholmondeley was divorced but a girlfriend, jeweller Sally Dudmesh, visited him in prison every week.

 The trial began 25 September 2006.
 An interlocutory appeal on a question of procedural law was decided on 13 June 2008.
 He won an appeal to uphold his right to a fair trial.
 In March 2009, lay assessors in his trial found him not guilty.
 On 7 May 2009, Judge Muga Apondi, sitting as a single judge and not bound by the lay assessors' verdict, acquitted Cholmondeley of murder but found him guilty of the lesser offence of manslaughter.

-The verdict of April 2009 was largely based on the evidence by rally driver Carl Tundo, who had accompanied his friend Cholmondeley to the scene.
+The verdict of April 2009 was largely based on the evidence by rally driver Carl Tundo, who had accompanied Cholmondeley to the scene.
 On 14 May 2009 Cholmondeley was sentenced to serve a further eight months in prison.
 Apondi said he was imposing a "light" sentence given that he had been imprisoned for three years already, and had tried to help Njoya with first aid and transport to hospital.
 Cholmondeley was released early for good behaviour in October 2009 after serving five months of his eight-month prison sentence.

 In an interview he expressed his opinions:

 While murder carries a mandatory death sentence, manslaughter has a statutory maximum of life imprisonment but with no mandatory minimum sentence under Kenyan law.

 BBC Four's Storyville series featured the Cholmondeley trial in an episode titled "Last White Man Standing".

 Personal life

-In 1997, Cholmondeley was gored by a buffalo while walking to a launching site for paragliding in the Maasai Mara.

-He married Sally A. Brewerton on 16 May 1998.
-They divorced in 2010.
+Cholmondeley married Sally Brewerton on 16 May 1998.
+Divorced in 2010, they were the parents of: